 In a nutshell, our biggest drywall tips are making sure you are using the shop vac on the rolling chair to prep the drywall, use a high build drywall primer to make sure to get the smoothest wall finish and know that painting a lot of square footage is going to take forever. =)

-Yes, you definitely do.
+No, you definitely do need primer.
 New drywall is very porous and soaks up paint.

 How many coats of primer on new drywall?